Army Air Corps (United Kingdom): War on Terror

-A further boost in the Army Air Corps' capability came in the form of the Westland Apache AH.1 attack helicopter, introduced in 2004.
+A further boost in the Army Air Corps' capability came in the form of the AgustaWestland Apache AH.1 attack helicopter, introduced in 2004.
 In 2006, British Apaches deployed to Afghanistan as part of the NATO International Security Assistance Force.
 In 2004, Britten-Norman Defender fixed wing aircraft were purchased for Afghanistan and Iraq.

 End of fixed-wing flying, 2019–2021

 In April 2019, 651 Squadron personnel and aircraft, the Islander and Defender, were transferred from 5 Regiment to No. 1 Intelligence, Surveillance, and Reconnaissance Wing Royal Air Force.
 651 Squadron continued to operate the aircraft until they were retired from service on 30 June 2021.

+End of aviation support to BATUS

+In October 2021, 29 (BATUS) Flight was placed in suspended animation, with the UK no longer providing BATUS with aviation support.

 Current structure and deployment

 Mascot

 The Army Air Corps adopted their first Corps Mascot – Zephyr, a bald eagle – in October 2011.

 Training

 The training of future Army Air Corps aircrew is delivered by the joint service UK Military Flying Training System.
-Elementary Flying Training was delivered at RAF Barkston Heath with 674 Squadron AAC, up until the Squadron’s standing down in April 2021.
+Elementary Flying Training is delivered at RAF Shawbury and Army Aviation Centre, Middle Wallop.